MASTERCLASSES

 You will only have access to recordings of masterclasses that take place after you become a member, with one exception: we’ll give you access to the recording of a recent masterclass of our choice when you first join, ensuring there will always be a masterclass to watch when you sign up.

-Which countries do you accept bookings from?
+Which countries do you accept members from?

 Please note the stipulation about time zones below.